-A Serial Utility Diskette is supplied with the Sealevel Systems adapter and will be used in the troubleshooting procedures.
-By using this diskette and following these simple steps, most common problems can be eliminated without the need to call Technical Support.
+Sealevel Software is supplied with the Sealevel Systems adapter and will be used in the troubleshooting procedures.
+By using this software and following these simple steps, most common problems can be eliminated without the need to call Technical Support.

-- Identify all I/O adapters currently installed in your system.
+- 1. Identify all I/O adapters currently installed in your system.
 This includes your on-board serial ports, controller cards, sound cards etc. The I/O addresses used by these adapters, as well as the IRQ (if any) should be identified. - 2.
 Configure your Sealevel Systems adapter so that there is no conflict with currently installed adapters.
 No two adapters can occupy the same I/O address. - 3.
 Make sure the Sealevel Systems adapter is using a unique IRQ.
-While the Sealevel Systems adapter does allow the sharing of IRQs, many other adapters (i.e. SCSI adapters & on-board serial ports) do not.
-The IRQ is typically selected via an on-board header block.
-Refer to the section on Card Setup for help in choosing an I/O address and IRQ. - 4.
+While the Sealevel Systems adapter does allow the sharing of IRQs, many other adapters (i.e., SCSI adapters & on-board serial ports) do not.
+The IRQ is typically selected by the BIOS or Operating system.
+Some BIOS setup software will allow changing the IRQ, but others do not.
+Another method of changing assigned resources is to try changing PCI slots.
+This will typically cause the BIOS or OS to reassign the resources. - 4.
 Make sure the Sealevel Systems adapter is securely installed in a motherboard slot. - 5.
-When running DOS or Windows 3.x refer to the Serial Utilities disk 1 and the User Manual to verify that the Sealevel Systems adapter is configured correctly.
-The supplied diskette contains a diagnostic program 'SSD' that will verify if an adapter is configured properly.
-This diagnostic program is written with the user in mind and is easy to use.
-Refer to the 'README' file on the supplied diskette for detailed instructions on using 'SSD'. - 6.
-For Windows 95 and Windows NT, the diagnostic tool 'WinSSD' is installed in the Sealevel folder on the Start Menu during the setup process.
-First find the ports using the Device Manager, then use 'WinSSD' to verify that the ports are functional. - 7.
+When running DOS or Windows 3.x refer to the supplied Sealevel Software and this User Manual to verify that the Sealevel Systems adapter is configured correctly.
+This software contains a diagnostic program 'SSD' which will verify if an adapter is configured properly.
+This diagnostic program is written with the user in mind and is easy to use. - For Windows95/98/ME/NT/2000, the diagnostic tool 'WinSSD' is installed in the SeaCOM folder on the Start Menu during the setup process.
+First find the ports using the Device Manager, then use 'WinSSD' to verify that the ports are functional.
+Refer to the WinSSD Software Utility Overview. - 7.
+Remember that a loopback test is not possible with the 'NE' switch turned on. - 8.
 Always use the Sealevel Systems diagnostic software when troubleshooting a problem.
 This will eliminate any software issues from the equation.